ReactiveCouchbase/ReactiveCouchbase-website/index.md

 # About ReactiveCouchbase

-ReactiveCouchbase is a scala driver that provides non-blocking and asynchronous I/O operations on top of <a href="http://www.couchbase.com">Couchbase</a>.
+ReactiveCouchbase is a scala driver that provides non-blocking and asynchronous I/O operations on top of <a href="http://www.couchbase.com" target="_blank">Couchbase</a>.
 ReactiveCouchbase is designed to avoid blocking on each database operations.
-Every operation returns immediately, using the elegant <a href="http://www.scala-lang.org/api/current/#scala.concurrent.Future">Scala Future API</a> to resume execution when it's over.
+Every operation returns immediately, using the elegant <a href="http://www.scala-lang.org/api/current/#scala.concurrent.Future" target="_blank">Scala Future API</a> to resume execution when it's over.
 With this driver, accessing the database is not an issue for performance anymore.
-ReactiveCouchbase is also highly focused on streaming data in and out from your Couchbase servers using the very nice <a href="http://www.reactive-streams.org/">ReactiveStreams</a> on top of <a href="http://doc.akka.io/docs/akka/2.4/scala/stream/index.html">Akka Streams</a>.
+ReactiveCouchbase is also highly focused on streaming data in and out from your Couchbase servers using the very nice <a href="http://www.reactive-streams.org/" target="_blank">ReactiveStreams</a> on top of <a href="http://doc.akka.io/docs/akka/2.4/scala/stream/index.html" target="_blank">Akka Streams</a>.

 # Work in progress